-PAS is an independent charity founded by organisations including Liberty, NACRO, the Prison Reform Trust, and the Howard League for Penal Reform, to deal with the increasing demand for legal advice throughout England and Wales.
+PAS is an independent charity founded in 1991 by organisations including Liberty, NACRO, the Prison Reform Trust, and the Howard League for Penal Reform, to deal with the increasing demand for legal advice throughout England and Wales.

 PAS timeline: key events

 - The Ministry of Justice (MoJ) confirms that an amending statutory instrument (SI) has been laid before parliament, extending criminal legal aid to the three areas where the court had previously ruled against the government:

 - Category A reviews (those whose escape would be highly dangerous);

 - Decisions regarding placement in close supervision centre.